badoo/phpcf/README.md

 0
 ```

-In addition to formatting the whole file, our utility is also able to format the file.
-To do this, you need to specify the range of line numbers separated by a colon:
+Our utility is also capable of formatting part of file.
+To do so, you need to specify line number ranges after a colon:

 ```
 $ cat zebra.php
 <?php
 echo "White "."strip".PHP_EOL;
 echo "Black "."strip".PHP_EOL; // not formatted